CM21 armored vehicle

-The CM-21 is a Taiwanese armored vehicle designed and manufactured by the Republic of China Armored Vehicle Development Center, based on the American M113 APC.
-The first prototype was manufactured in 1979, and the CM-21 officially entered service in 1982 and remains in use today, with over 1,000 units manufactured and a number of different variants.
+The CM21 is a Taiwanese armored vehicle designed and manufactured by the Republic of China Armored Vehicle Development Center, based on the American M113 APC.
+The first prototype was manufactured in 1979, and the CM21 officially entered service in 1982 and remains in use today, with over 1,000 units manufactured and a number of different variants.

 History

 At the end of 1967, the United States and the Republic of China (Taiwan) signed the Third-Nation Overhaul Program and began to repair US military equipment in Vietnam until the end of the Vietnam War.
 This allowed the RoC to accumulate experiences in the overhauling, welding, parts manufacturing, vehicle assembly, and testing of the M113 APC.
 In 1975, The Combined Logistics Command carried out the "Wan Cheng Program" (萬乘計劃), to domestically produce three M113 hulls using the aluminum alloy plates produced by the Taiwan Aluminum Corporation (known today as the Chinese Steel Aluminum Corporation).

-The Wan Cheng 1 was an imitation of the M106 mortar carrier, but the 4.2 inch rifled mortar was replaced with a larger Type 63 120 mm smoothbore mortar, and this innovation later became the CM-22 howitzer carrier.
+The Wan Cheng 1 was an imitation of the M106 mortar carrier, but the 4.2 inch rifled mortar was replaced with a larger Type 63 120 mm smoothbore mortar, and this innovation later became the CM22 howitzer carrier.
 The Wan Cheng 2 is an attempt to create a light tank by moving the engine to the rear and lowering the front half of the hull to accommodate a M24 turret while keeping the vehicle from being top-heavy.
 The Wan Cheng 3 had mounted a "Worker Bees IV MLRS" (工蜂四型多管火箭), a multiple launch rocket system (MLRS).
 The MLRS was later mounted on six more US made M113s (An unrelated Wan Cheng 4 project involves one M48A1 tank re-fitted into a M48A5).

-The Wan Cheng program provided a solid foundation for the design, manufacture and development of the CM-21 armored vehicle.
+The Wan Cheng program provided a solid foundation for the design, manufacture and development of the CM21 armored vehicle.